OrangeYi/c-/README.md

-some new try in c#
+some new try in c#!